George Brown (Canadian politician): Return to legislature

 With his health recovered Brown desired to return to politics, but also committed to his wife that his time in politics would be temporary and not his career, as she wanted to spend more time with him.
 In March 1863 the constituency of South Oxford held a byelection, and Reformers selected Brown as their candidate, even though he was unfamiliar with the riding's concerns.
 Brown won the by-election and when he returned to the legislature, he refrained from participating in major debates, instead investigating the various factions to determine who he wanted to align himself with.

 Although he had aligned himself with Reform politicians in previous sessions, Brown was considered an outsider as he was not at the legislature during debates about secularism in schools and representation by population in the previous months.
 John A. Macdonald proposed a motion of no confidence against the moderatly-Liberal joint-administration of John Sandfield Macdonald and Antoine-Aimé Dorion, intending to form a new administration that was more Conservative and hoping a vote would create division within the Upper Canadian Reform-Liberal faction.
 Brown opposed the motion in a speech in the legislature, stating that while he did not approve some of the moderate policies of the Macdonald-Dorion administration, he thought they were a better option than a conservative administration.
 While Macdonald's motion was successful, the Liberal party remained mostly united.
 Instead of forming a new ministry with Macdonald, Sandfield Macdonald requested that the governor-general, Charles Monck, call an election, which was granted.
 Brown declined John Sandfield's invitation to join a reconstituted ministry if Reformers were successful after the election, and instead made a deal to support a ministry that included Dorion as co-premier, invite other Reformers into the ministry and to implement representation by population.

 In the general election, Brown defeated Ephraim Cook in the constituency of South Oxford.
 Conservatives won the majority of seats in Canada East while Reformers won the majority of seats in Canada West and barely had a majority in the legislature.
 When Parliament returned, Reformers wanted Brown to be elected as the Speaker of the House, but Brown declined, stating he wanted a candidate who could garner more votes from Lower Canadian legislators: after Brown consulted with the executive administration, Reformers elected Lewis Wallbridge.
+In mid-January 1864, Brown's daughter Margaret was born.
+On January 15, Brown began publishing Canada Farmer, focusing on rural Canadian affairs; the journal was financially successful.